guanshi1688/longview-archive/docs/essays/english/absorptive-capacity.md

 The purpose of the concept is not to prescribe a universal model.

-Its purpose is to make visible a structural relation: the relation between what a system can generate and what it can sustainably carry.
+Its purpose is to make visible a structural relation: the relation between what a system can generate and what it can sustainably carry across society, institutions, space, and time.

 In this sense, absorptive capacity is one of the central variables of civilizational metabolism.